Banking & ATM Fees in Botswana (2026)

 Is Botswana a cash or card country?

-Does triggering tax residency in Botswana affect my banking setup?
+Does triggering tax residency in Botswana affect my banking?

-Tax residency in Botswana is triggered at 183 days in the relevant period.
+Tax residency in Botswana triggers at 183 days.
 183 days in a calendar year triggers Botswanan tax residency.
 Botswana taxes residents on a worldwide basis at progressive rates (0% to 25%), but the Remote Work Visa is explicitly structured to exempt foreign-source income earned during the visa's validity.
 There is also a remittance-based remedy in tax treaty interactions.
 Confirm with a Botswanan tax advisor if you plan to stay through a second tax year.
 For US citizens, FEIE qualification still requires the standard tests.
-For banking specifically, hitting residency usually means a local bank account becomes accessible, and it may change reporting obligations on your home-country tax return — but it doesn't fundamentally change which cards work day to day.
-The Wise + Revolut + Charles Schwab stack continues to be the most flexible setup whether you're a tourist or a tax resident.
+Day to day it doesn't change which cards work — it mainly opens access to local accounts and can change your home-country reporting obligations.

 Related on Settled Nomad